danchoi/soywiki/README.markdown

 ## Namespaced WikiWords

-You can get very far with SoyWiki with normal CamelCase WikiWords.
+You can get very far with SoyWiki using normal CamelCase WikiWords.

     NormalWikiWord